 - Keep the best insurance you can.
 Plan for not only regular expenses, but also for medications, doctor visits, and co-pays for both clinic visits and hospitalizations, etc.

 PREPARE FOR A TRANSPLANT

-- Chances are you may, indeed, need a transplant, but you probably won’t need it tomorrow or anytime soon, so you have time to prepare.
+- Some PSCers may need a transplant, but you probably won’t need it tomorrow or anytime soon, so you have time to prepare.